Nominate someone to act on your behalf

 - ask questions about your medical conditions for which we have accepted liability

-- provide updates
+- provide updates to us on your medical condition/s

 - book your travel to and from medical treatment.